 Click here to Renew your Membership.

 Join now and your membership will be good through Dec 31, 2014.

 (Your membership information is not shared outside of FPOA.)

 29th Annual Fremont Peak Star-B-Que

 Saturday, August 23, 2014

 Fremont Peak Observatory Association volunteers spread the word about the wonder of the night sky, educate the public through presentations and observing sessions, and provide quality observatory facilities.

-Newtonian telescope and a variety of sophisticated amateur telescopes before returning to their campsites or homes.
+Newtonian telescope, and a variety of sophisticated amateur telescopes, before returning to their campsites and homes.
 If you have never seen the the Milky Way under dark skies away from city light pollution, come visit us to see why astronomers have been traveling to Fremont Peak State Park for decades.

 As part of our mission, we collaborate with schools in the Monterey Bay, Hollister, and San Francisco Bay area to tailor a rich educational experience for K-12 and college students, both through field trips to Fremont Peak, and classroom presentations.
 We also provide information for School Teachers on ways to supplement their curriculum with local astronomy-related resources.
 FPOA provides Salinas-based Hartnell College students internship opportunities as part of their Science/Math Summer Internship Program.
 You can read about the 2008 program here (we have a great group of new interns this year too).